tlacaba/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](/LoggingIntoSSH.png)

- I also already had this installed.
+ I also already had SSH installed.

 ## Using Commands
 Now that you're logged in, you can use some commands to explore the directory, such as `pwd`, `ls`, `cd`, etc. Here I used the former two: